Opal: Multimodal Image Generation for News Illustration: Formative Study

 \subsubsection{Icon Suggestions for Keywords and Tones.}

-we again prompted GPT3 using a prompt template: “Here are 10 icons related to:” This wording of this prompt was deliberate on a conceptual level.
-“Icons” are the bridge between the lemma and the image representation of that lemma.
-In this fashion, we utilized GPT3 as a knowledge base to provide associative knowledge.
-From these expansions, we were able to collect a diverse set of subjects from an unbounded number of options that would have been otherwise unavailable if we used dataset approaches such as Small World of Words.
+We prompted GPT-3 using a prompt template: “Here are 10 icons related to: \{KEYWORD / TONE \}” We chose to look for “icons”, as they exist as abstractions in between the word and image space.
+This prompt allowed us to utilize GPT-3 as a knowledge base to provide associative knowledge.
+From these expansions, we were able to collect diverse sets of subjects from an unbounded number of options that would have been otherwise unavailable if we used dataset approaches such as Small World of Words.